-A relatively unknown and under appreciated wine region south east of Adelaide in South Australia that you should know more about.
+You should know more about this relatively unknown and under appreciated wine region south-east of Adelaide in South Australia

 It is the third largest grape growing region in South Australia.
 A large proportion of the grapes grown here is vinified or blended and marketed elsewhere, by companies based in other wine regions.

 The landscape is generally flat with deep alluvial soils.
 Many of the vineyards here are irrigated by the flooding of the Bremer River.

 The major varieties in the region are Shiraz, Cabernet Sauvignon and Chardonnay, but there are some significant plantings of less common varieties.

 There are several areas of older Grenache vines that have survived the grape pulls of the 1980s, and many growers have adopted some of the new varieties.
 So there is plenty of wine to learn about and taste if you are looking for something different.
 And, as we shall see, there is the opportunity to try some unique wines here.

 The area under vines has expanded rapidly over the last decades.
 There is also a suggestion that the area is starting to assert its identity.
 While there is the buzz around usually associated with a new wine region, Langhorne Creek retains a strong sense of history.
 Many of the growers and vignerons have family connections in the Langhorne Creek area going back several generations.